 1. Identify key limitations of the original BERT training procedure

-2. Explain how RoBERTa, ALBERT, DistilBERT, ELECTRA, and DeBERTa each address different limitations
+2. Explain how RoBERTa, ALBERT, DistilBERT, ELECTRA, and ModernBERT each address different limitations

 3. Compare parameter efficiency, training efficiency, and inference speed across variants